 “I am certainly ready to eat,” said Hemi.

-Dinner was a white mush of crushed up hard biscuit mixed with water and fried with butter.
-Gregory had stirred in bits of dried salted meat, and was making a pan of scrambled eggs to accompany the mush with at least a little nutrition.
+Dinner was a white mush of crushed-up hard biscuit mixed with water and fried with butter.
+Gregory had stirred in bits of dried salted meat and was making a pan of scrambled eggs to accompany the mush with at least a little nutrition.
 He kept making more eggs—in small batches, so at least they would be hot for the crew coming to eat.

-Hemi and Percy loaded up bowls of the hot glop—Hemi with twice as much as Percy—and with two tin cups of coffee, sat down at the galley table.
+Hemi and Percy loaded up bowls of the hot glop—Hemi with twice as much as Percy—and, with two tin cups of coffee, sat down at the galley table.
 They ate in silence for a few minutes.

 Hemi had let Herschel out of his cage as soon as the bird had come aboard, and Herschel had made his primary home in the Prospect’s galley, claiming any crumbs that made it to the deck.
 He wandered among their feet as they ate.